ybyzek/theniledev-examples/data-plane/pulumi/README.md

 > These instructions summarize how to [get started with Pulumi](https://www.pulumi.com/docs/get-started/aws/begin/)
 > on AWS.
 See their docs for a more complete setup.

-Set up a new Pulumi project:
+Set up a new Pulumi project called `pulumi-clustify`:

 ```bash
 mkdir pulumi-clustify && cd pulumi-clustify